mintplugins/mp-stacks/readme.txt

 == Changelog ==

+= 1.0.1.4 = December X, 2014
+* Grid Overlays function for Mobile Styles added
+* Fixed custom width and height lightbox js functions
+* Added a Pseudo Version of Knapstack to the Appearance>Themes page if not installed.
+* Changed Add-On Directory page to be a single category.

 = 1.0.1.3 = December 1, 2014
 * Fixed:  Other taxonomies' "edit" buttons weren't returned and so, were not linking to anything.
 * First and Second Content Type divs set to inline-block so they wrap around content no matter what.